McGill-sea-ice/ice-tracker-deformations/README.md

 ## Overview

-This project aims at computing arctic sea ice deformations from icetracker data (Sentinel-1 and RCM).
+This project aims at computing arctic sea-ice deformations from icetracker data (Sentinel-1 and RCM).

+Two distinct methods can be used to compute sea-ice deformations.

+###### Method M00

-A Delaunay triangulation is performed on data points and the RIOPS grid is used to create local cartesian coordinate systems for each triangular data cell.
-The processed data set is then used to compute sea ice deformations following *Bouchat et al. (2020)*.
+In the first method, data points with Latitude/Longitude coordinates are processed.
+A Delaunay triangulation is performed on these data points and the RIOPS grid is used to create local cartesian coordinate systems for each triangular data cell.
+The triangulated and converted data set is then used to compute sea-ice deformations following *Bouchat et al. (2020)*.

+###### Method M01

+In the second method, data points with X/Y coordinates are processed.
+After performing a Delaunay triangulation, we compute sea-ice deformations following *Bouchat et al. (2020)*.

 ## Installation